avalentino/asfsmd/README.rst

 The `asfsmd` tool is able to retrieve only the relatively samll annotation files (in XML format) without downloading the entire ZIP archive.

-`asfsmd` exploits the `httpio` Python package for reading HTTP resources as random-access file-like objects.
+`asfsmd` exploits Python packages like `fsspec` or `httpio` for reading HTTP resources as random-access file-like objects.
 In order to do it the remote server must support the `Range` header.

 This approach allows to open the ZIP archive remotely, inspects contents, and download only the pieces of data that are actually necessary to the user.